 No matter what Wing Chun we do, there are three ways to face an opponent:

-2. 迎面而轉 Rotating with the Opponent to face him: As your opponent turns, you turn in the same direction as him.
+2. 迎面而轉 – Rotating with the opponent to face him: As your opponent turns, you turn in the same direction as him.
 If he rotates clockwise, you turn clockwise.
 If he rotates anti-clockwise, you turn anti-clockwise as well.
 In doing so, you are not exposing your weakness and continue to face him.

 How long is a piece of string?

 Drilling also deflects the opponent’s structure and power away from us while continuing our line of attack, achieving the ideal “simultaneous dissolve and attack 化打不分開”.
-When we spiral, we are creating multiple force vectors to break the opponent’s momentum and structure, and to sneak in attacks.
+When we spiral, we create multiple force vectors to break the opponent’s momentum and structure, and to sneak in attacks.

 What are the main fighting strategies in Kulo Wing Chun?

-And of course, to win a fight, we first destroy the opponent’s ability to guard his centre and balance.
-If we strike a well structured and balanced opponent, he can counter and even take a few hard knocks.
-If he is out of control and out of balance, we are also destroying his ability to defend and attack.
-We will then have plenty of time to finish him with strikes, locks, and take downs.
+Managing the opponent’s momentum and structure is done by sealing the hands and controlling the legs.
+We must destroy the opponent’s ability to guard his centre and balance.
+If we strike a balanced opponent, he can counter.
+If he is out of balance, we destroy his ability to defend and attack.
+We will then have plenty of time to finish him with strikes, locks, and takedowns.

 Are there any Weapons in Kulo Wing Chun?